feature-hub/feature-hub/README.md

 by creating libraries, there are features that can only, or more easily, be achieved by creating Feature Services:

-- Share state across consumers.
+Enable Feature Apps to...

+- ...share state to ensure a consistent user experience.
-- Safe access to browser APIs and resources (e.g. URL).
+- ...share browser APIs not intended for shared use (e.g. History, LocalStorage).
-- Automatically scope API usage by consumer (e.g. logging).
-- Share configuration across consumers, but only maintain it once.
+- ...share configuration, but only maintain it once.
+- ...work together that have been developed for different Feature Service API versions.

 ## Monorepo Packages